phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     }
 ```

-All the loaded `Greetings` is available in a Map<String,Greeting> that can be injected into the factory:
+All the loaded `Greetings` are available in a Map<String,Greeting> that can be injected into the factory:

 ```java
     @RequestScoped